Covid-19 and Residential Real Estate

-I’m a full-time Realtor working in Johnson and Wyandotte counties in Kansas.
+I’m a full-time Realtor working in Johnson, Miami, and Wyandotte counties in Kansas.
 What can I say about Covid-19 that you have not already heard a “jillion” times?

 Actually, I can share some ideas regarding residential real estate.

-If you are a potential home buyer, please don’t bring extra people along when we view homes.
+If you are a potential home buyer, please don’t bring extra people along (children, parents, friends) when we view homes.
 We are only allowed to show homes to buyers who are prequalified (or cash buyers) and who are genuinely interested in that home.
 When you enter a home, you know within minutes if that home is for you.
 If it isn’t what you are looking for, let’s just turn around and leave.
-If the home has possibilities for you, do look around as long as you need to, but try not to touch anything.
+If the home has possibilities for you, do look around as long as you need to, but please do not touch anything.
 Our local board of Realtors has asked agents to wear gloves, so we can open closets or cabinets for you.

 If you are a home seller, we can remind buyers’ agents to leave children at home and not to touch things unnecessarily.
-We must suspend all open houses until this crisis is over.
+Open houses are now a thing of the past; they are prohibited now anyway.
 Shoe covers should always be worn.
 Sellers can help with this by providing a chair near the door.
 Sellers can also turn all lights on and open closet doors.
-Agents are wearing gloves while showing.
+Agents are wearing gloves while showing and often masks as well.

 Home sellers: nearly all home buyers start their home search online.
 Make sure that the agent you choose to list your home has professional photos taken and a true, walkthrough video done.
 By “true video,” I mean one shot by a videographer and not a so-called “virtual tour” that is nothing more than still photos strung together.
 Your listing agent needs to be a master at internet marketing.
 Agents are encouraging buyers to thoroughly review a home online before requesting a showing.